mannbadal/checklist/README.md

 ## Project Structure

 - `src/`: Contains the source code of the application.
-  - `model/`: Contains the model classes for the shopping list.
+  - `model/`: Contains the model classes for the checklist.
-  - `view/`: Contains the view classes for rendering the shopping list.
+  - `view/`: Contains the view classes for rendering the checklist.
 - `index.html`: The main HTML file.
 - `style.css`: The main CSS file for styling the application.
 - `manifest.json`: The web app manifest file for PWA configuration.